Our journey plan was to go through Ukraine and Crimea. Our reporter from Kiev: tales from the Maidan

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)

-First of all the presentations! who are you and how you ended up in Kiev?
+First of all the presentations! who are you and how you ended up in Kyiv?
 Well, my name is Luca and I am a former pharmaceutical representative.
-My wife, Canadian, and now also Italian citizen, works for a multinational company which offered her a role in Kiev, and in August we moved.
+My wife, Canadian, and now also an Italian citizen, works for a multinational company that offered her a role in Kyiv, and in August we moved.
 She goes into the factory, I’m at home to do the cooking and take Ukrainian lessons.
 Fantastic!

-When did you arrive in Ukraine do the situation seemed calm?
+When did you arrive in Ukraine Does the situation seem calm?
 Or was it already in the air that something was going to happen?

 From the beginning we have heard of expectations for the signing of the agreement with the European Union, scheduled for November, and about tensions on the Ukraine-Russia customs, which here were related to that.
 In November, I think, began demonstrations in support of the signing of the treaty, while Yanukovych then announced that it was better to postpone.

 The demonstrations continued, pro-European, but also against, always peacefully, so much so that here everyone thought “Europe, goodbye and thank you”.
-Only a couple of hundred guys has continued to remain under the column of the Maidan, until the night between 29th and November 30th.
-The evening of the 29th we were in the square, like most nights, because we live 400 meters from Maidan, and all was quiet.
+Only a couple of hundred guys have continued to remain under the column of the Maidan, until the night between the 29th and November 30th.
+On the evening of the 29th, we were in the square, like most nights, because we live 400 meters from Maidan, and all was quiet.

-To hear Yanukovych and Putin, Kiev would be in the hands of the Nazi-Fascist hordes, who march goose-stepping through the city, burning churches and clubbing people.
+To hear Yanukovych and Putin, Kyiv would be in the hands of the Nazi-Fascist hordes, who march goose-stepping through the city, burning churches and clubbing people.
 I can confirm that a lot of people were there, but they were not beaten by any Nazi.
 In addition, there are the nationalists, Pravi Sector, Spilna Prava, the Democratic Alliance, and many more.
-Then several Jews, who shared the reasons for the protest, and if I’m not mistaken four are dead.
+Then several Jews shared the reasons for the protest, and if I’m not mistaken four were dead.

 Why did you decide to see things from the “front line” instead of just staying safely at home?

 What happened here is incredible: a popular movement that is entrenched in the main square of the capital, making it peacefully inaccessible to the government for months.
-Stuff I ever seen, at least by me.
+Stuff I’ve ever seen, at least by me.
 This is what prompted me to squeeze in there.
 Inevitable solidarity for those people and the passion for ramshackle photography did the rest.
-And of course my wife, fundamental, always in close contact with the local working environment, and simultaneously translating me what was being said on stage and people’s comments.
+And of course, my wife, fundamental, was always in close contact with the local working environment, and simultaneously translated what was being said on stage and people’s comments.

-Here, the views on the events of the square are two, who says that it is peaceful demonstration pro-Europe and those who say that the movements of the extreme right have orchestrated the protests and it is therefore an organized coup.
-The truth lies somewhere in between or somewhere else?
+Here, the views on the events of the square are two, those who say that it is a peaceful demonstration pro-Europe and those who say that the movements of the extreme right have orchestrated the protests and it is therefore an organized coup.
+Does the truth lie somewhere in between or somewhere else?

-Suppose you need a blood test (constitutional right to health), you arrive in the Kiev hospital and they tell you that they are missing the needles.
+Suppose you need a blood test (constitutional right to health), you arrive at the Kyiv hospital and they tell you that they are missing the needles.
 Come back the next day, and there is no doctor.
 The day after that, and the computer does not work.
 And so on.
-But if you take out a bit of hrivnie, you do the exam on the first day.
+But if you take out a bit of hryvnia, you do the exam on the first day.

-The flow of money is huge, and is distributed proportionally to the hierarchy of the administrations involved.
+The flow of money is huge and is distributed proportionally to the hierarchy of the administrations involved.
 Imagine what happens to the upper floors.
-Who has the right friends from year to year may end up with hundreds of millions, if not billions, in his pocket.
+Those who have the right friends from year to year may end up with hundreds of millions, if not billions, in their pockets.
 A giant, capillary, collective bribe.
 Not without reason, they call that “Mafia”.

 Towards evening a van with loudspeakers arrived.
-Some people took turns talking and wondered where the opposition politicians ended up (who had spoken at the Pro-Europe meetings of the days before), inviting everyone to word of mouth for a protest demonstration the following day.
+Some people took turns talking and wondered where the opposition politicians (who had spoken at the Pro-Europe meetings of the days before) were, inviting everyone to word of mouth for a protest demonstration the following day.
 The night began with a car horn carousel, and the next day, Sunday, in the square there were between 500,000 and one million (hard to know) people.
 I have seen no trace of organization in all of this.

 So in summary, what happened in the recent months?